-We cannot be certain that our patent strategy will be effective to protect against competition.
+We cannot be certain that our patent strategy will be effective in protecting against competition.

-Our commercial success depends in large part on obtaining and maintaining patent, trademark and trade secret protection of our human or animal products, both prescription and non-prescription, our current human or animal product candidates and any future human or animal product candidates, and their respective components, formulations, methods used to manufacture them and methods of treatment, as well as successfully defending our patents and other intellectual property rights against third-party challenges.
-Our ability to stop unauthorized third parties from making, using, selling, offering to sell or importing our products or our product candidates is dependent upon the extent to which we have rights under valid and enforceable patents, trade secrets and other similar intellectual property that cover these activities.
-The patent prosecution process is expensive and time-consuming, and we may not be able to prepare, file and prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
+Our commercial success depends in large part on obtaining and maintaining patent, trademark, and trade secret protection of our human or animal products, both prescription and non-prescription, our current human or animal product candidates and any future human or animal product candidates, and their respective components, formulations, methods used to manufacture them and methods of treatment, as well as successfully defending our patents and other intellectual property rights against third-party challenges.
+Our ability to stop unauthorized third parties from making, using, selling, offering to sell, or importing our products or our product candidates is dependent upon the extent to which we have rights under valid and enforceable patents, trade secrets, and other similar intellectual property that cover these activities.
+The patent prosecution process is expensive and time-consuming, and we may not be able to prepare, file, and prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
 It is also possible that we will fail to identify patentable aspects of inventions made in the course of development and commercialization activities in time to obtain patent protection on them.

-We have a portfolio of United States and foreign issued patents and pending applications related to our products and product candidates.
-We have three issued United States patents listed in the FDA's Orange Book for Mytesi.
+We have a portfolio of US and foreign-issued patents and pending applications related to our products and product candidates.
+We have issued three US patents, which are listed in the FDA's Orange Book for Mytesi.
 We plan to rely on certain of these issued patents as protection for Canalevia.
 The strength of patents in the field of pharmaceuticals and animal health involves complex legal and scientific questions and can be uncertain.
-We cannot be certain that pending applications will issue as patents.
-For those patents that are already issued and even if other patents do successfully issue, third parties may challenge their validity, enforceability or scope, which may result in such patents being narrowed, invalidated or held unenforceable.
+We cannot be certain that pending applications will be issued as patents.
+For those patents that are already issued and even if other patents are successfully issued, third parties may challenge their validity, enforceability, or scope, which may result in such patents being narrowed, invalidated, or held unenforceable.
 Furthermore, even if they are unchallenged, our patents may not adequately protect our intellectual property or prevent others from designing around their claims.
-If the patents we have are not maintained or their scope is significantly narrowed or if we are not able to obtain issued patents from pending applications, our business and prospects would be harmed.
+If the patents we have are not maintained, their scope is significantly narrowed, or if we cannot obtain issued patents from pending applications, our business and prospects will be harmed.